 When I met Hank in person, he most definitely had a youth-like curiosity and manner in which he spoke, and joked, “I’m a reasonably bright guy, they explained it to me, I said sure, go for it.
 If not, I’ve got other projects, more photos.”

-Don’t want to include this paragraph since he passed don’t want his family to see as I’m not sure what’s going on with his photos don’t want to seem disparaging towards the IP: Yeah, because even Mick Rock, a renowned photographer of the biggest rock bands, has a Queen album cover photo on one of these [NFT] sites, and it hasn’t sold, they had no marketing with it, but I’m sure whatever consultants or agency he used probably charged him an arm and a leg to participate in this new landscape.
+Because even though Mick Rock, a renowned photographer of the biggest rock bands, has a Queen album cover photo on one of these [NFT] sites and it hasn’t sold because they had no marketing, I’m sure whatever consultants or agency he used probably charged him an arm and a leg to participate in this new landscape.

 Franco: From the business standpoint, processes and systems are what matter.
 We have a very well defined process of how we take an artist from how we register this historically.
 That really is what this is about with Hank, is how do we persist with him even after he’s gone?
 From a marketing standpoint, we have to make sure that that message is conveyed correctly, with a little bit of emotion, a little entertainment, and a ton of value.
 How do you structure your environment to make sure that the NFTs are stateful and how do you protect access to that?
 Randy and the entertainment law attorneys at the New York City Bar Association spoke with us about how for the first time in history, this technology would enable artists to make recurring revenue off of their artwork, because of the resale aspect, rather than the license and the percentages of the NFT transfers.